-Two teens in **Arkansas** might get community service for “sexting.”
-In August, **Bill 829** came into play, marking teen “sexting” as a **Class A misdemeanor**.
-So, if someone under 18 talks about **sexual stuff** in texts or online chats and shares explicit photos of themselves with other teens, they could face **up to 8 hours** of community work.
+Two Arkansas teenagers might be sentenced to a community service for “sexting.”
+In August this year Bill 829 has been passed which defined teen “sexting” as a Class A misdemeanor.
+Thus, now if an individual under 18 engages in sexual conversations over text messages or web chats and sends sexually explicit pictures of himself or herself to other teenagers, he or she will be charged with “sexting” and face up to 8 hours of community service.

 Moreover, according to the Bill that was recently passed, both teenagers who engage in “sexting” might face criminal charges for “sexting”.